yoke2/IRS-MR-2019-01-19-IS1PT-IND-WongYokeKeong-Mortgage_Process/readme.md

 * Create New Workspace

-* Import Project from [Github](https://github.com/yoke2/IRS-MR-2019-01-19-IS1PT-IND-WongYokeKeong-Mortgage_Process.git) or using the provided zip file "Mortgage_Process.zip"
+* Import Project from [Github](https://github.com/yoke2/IRS-MR-2019-01-19-IS1PT-IND-WongYokeKeong-Mortgage_Process.git) or using the provided zip file "IRS-MR-2019-01-19-IS1PT-IND-WongYokeKeong-Mortgage_Process.zip"

 * Choose "Mortgage_Process" tile to import and click on OK